A concept for a voice-controlled tool to help Nurses prioritise tasks

 Nurses are understaffed and overworked.
 Nurses want is to have more time with patients.

 I have friends and family who are health professionals.
 Nurses, occupational therapists, technicians, health care assistants.
 So I set about to ask nurses and health professionals within my network about the challenges they faced at work.

 Getting further information

-Having identified a clear area to look into, I reached out to a member of our research time who specialised in the field of medicine.
-To gain more insight.
+Having identified a clear area to look into, I reached out to a member of our research time who specialised in the field of healthcare.
 She was able to answer lots of questions and also give me information about other tools in use as well as additional reference material.